RackHD/docs/docs/rackhd/configuration.rst

 BMC Username and Password Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A node gets discovered and BMC IPMI comes up with default username/password.
+A node gets discovered and the BMC IPMI comes up with a default username/password.
 For a user to add
-own username/password during discovery certain steps need to be followed:
+their own username/password during discovery certain steps need to be followed:

-First edit Sku Discovery graph located at ``on-taskgraph/lib/graphs/discovery-sku-graph.js``
+First, edit Sku Discovery graph located at ``on-taskgraph/lib/graphs/discovery-sku-graph.js``
-to include a new graph **set-bmc-credentials-graph** located at ``on-taskgraph/lib/graphs/set-bmc-credentials-graph.js``
+to include the new graph **set-bmc-credentials-graph** located at ``on-taskgraph/lib/graphs/set-bmc-credentials-graph.js``.
-which runs the tasks to create a new user called 'monorail' with a randomly generated password and update obm settings
+This will run the tasks to create a new user called 'monorail' with a randomly generated password and update obm settings
 accordingly.
-Below is a snippet of the Sku Discovery graph which includes **set-bmc-credentials-graph**
+Below is a snippet of the Sku Discovery graph which includes **set-bmc-credentials-graph** :

 .. code-block:: javascript